tstillwell/neows-wrapper/README.md

 _______________________________________

-Here are the data fields which are provided:
+Here are the data fields which are provided for each object:

 *neo_reference_id*